Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Treatment of Psoriasis vs. Eczema

-Both psoriasis and eczema are treated by modulating the immune system.
-Topical corticosteroids are commonly used to treat both conditions since both lead to inflammation of the skin.
+Both psoriasis and eczema are treated by adjusting the immune system’s response.
+Topical corticosteroids are commonly used to treat both conditions because both lead to inflammation of the skin.
 The effects of topical medications are mostly limited to the skin.

 Keeping skin moisturized can help control eczema.
 In severe cases of eczema, it may be necessary to take systemic oral medications such as methotrexate or mycophenolate mofetil.
-More recently, the biologic dupilumab (Dupixent) has been developed.
-It’s an injection given twice each month to control the inflammation.
+More recently, the biologic dupilumab (Dupixent) was developed.
+This drug is injected twice a month to control inflammation.

-Since psoriasis is a chronic autoimmune disease that can cause systemic symptoms and progressive joint damage, it is important to calm the immune system throughout the body to control inflammation and reduce autoimmune attacks on the skin and joints.
+Because psoriasis is a chronic (ongoing) autoimmune disease that can cause systemic symptoms and progressive joint damage, it’s important to calm the immune system throughout the body to control inflammation and reduce autoimmune attacks on the skin and joints.

-Systemic treatment options for psoriasis include immunomodulators, such as methotrexate, and biologic drugs, such as etanercept (Enbrel), adalimumab (Humira), ustekinumab (Stelara), and bimekizumab (Bimzelx), which are injected into the skin.
-There are more than 10 biologic medications that target the pathways associated with psoriasis.
+Systemic treatment options for psoriasis include immunomodulators, such as methotrexate, and biologic drugs, such as etanercept (Enbrel), adalimumab (Humira), ustekinumab (Stelara), and bimekizumab-bkzx (Bimzelx), which are injected into the skin.
+More than 10 biologic medications target the pathways associated with psoriasis.

 Phototherapy, or light therapy, may also be helpful in some cases of psoriasis.
 If you have eczema or psoriasis, talk to your dermatology provider about your treatment options.